The Challenge: Evaluating a Control Approach for HVAC Systems to Provide Frequency Regulation

 - Highly accurate frequency regulation reserve service provision

 - How to explore the energy efficiency impacts of dynamically-controlled loads for power systems

-The team spent five weeks in two of FLEXLAB’s test cells, creating a unique and highly effective foundation for experimentation.
+The team spent five weeks in two of the U.S. Department of Energy's FLEXLAB® facility at Lawrence Berkeley National Laboratory (Berkeley Lab) test cells, creating a unique and and highly effective foundation for experimentation.